teachjing/teachjing.github.io/README.md

 Keep checking back as I hope to add more!

-This cool desktop was built in React by blueedgetechno.
+I am repurposing this cool desktop that was initially built in React by blueedgetechno.
 Check it out here! https://github.com/blueedgetechno/windows11

 ![pic1](./img/gallery1.png)